gemrb/gemrb.github.io/Common-problems.md

 and we should be able to fix it pretty fast.

 ## 4. Playing X at larger resolutions messes up the GUI.
 Parts are overlapping and flickering.
 You couldn't play the original game at high or random resolutions either.
-To fix this, you have to install the [Widescreen mod](http://www.gibberlings3.net/widescreen/).
-For IWD install Heart of Winter too (if it is not preinstalled), since it brought some higher resolutions and lots of other improvements.

-GemRB supports both linear scaling (start in windowed mode and resize the window, integer factors work best) and an approximation to the widescreen mod, where we skip the window frames and center the windows to arbitrary resolutions.
-The game area is the main thing that increases in size.
-You can also increase the font size through mods or using TTF fonts.
+GemRB supports various ways to [scale and high-res](http://gemrb.org/Features.html#wide-screen-higher-resolutions) the games.
+As of 0.9.0 practically for arbitrarily high resolutions.
+Due to original data limits, they may not look perfect, but mods can fix that.

 # Uncommon problems